SSH Access

 When you create a workspace, your registered SSH keys are typically synced automatically.
 If you add a new key while a workspace is already running, sync it manually:~/.ssh/authorized_keys file.

 Keys are synced automatically on workspace start for most templates.
-You only need the sync endpoint if you add a key to an already-running workspace.
+You only need to run

 If your key is not in the default location, specify it explicitly:SSH config shortcut